nsidc/snow-today-webapp/doc/development.md

 ## State management

-This app uses Recoil for state management.
+This app uses Jotai for state management.

-Recoil freezes all objects used for state, so do not use objects that are expected to be mutated in state, e.g. Layer objects.
-They are OK in derived state (with `allowDangerousMutations`), but not state that will be directly updated.
+~~Recoil freezes all objects used for state, so do not use objects that are expected to be mutated in state, e.g. Layer objects.
+They are OK in derived state (with `allowDangerousMutations`), but not state that will be directly updated.~~ TODO: Update for Jotai

 ## Cloud-Optimized GeoTIFFs